Monique-nel/BFB321-Group04/README.md

 The Mzanzi Market database follows a **relational structure** that connects users, markets, vendors, and events:

 - **users → markets**:
-  Each market is managed by one user classified as a *Market Administrator*.
+  Each market is managed by a single user, designated as *Market Administrator*.

 - **users → vendors**:
   Each vendor profile is owned by one user classified as a *Vendor*.